chris12540/automating-aws/README.md

 Webotron currently has the following features:

-- List bucket
+- List buckets
-- List contents fo a bucket
+- List contents for a bucket
+- Upload file to bucket